| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 skeleton, the quicker will the bone tissue find its way into the

+porous surface.
 Bone tissue would not cross

 gaps between the porous surface and the skeleton that are more than